Wheaton Office |

 Child Support

-Parents are legally obligated to support their children financially, and courts rarely allow parents to enter into agreements absolving one party of their financial responsibilities toward their children.
-The legal obligation to support children usually terminates when the child reaches the age of majority, which is 18 in Illinois.
-A child support order will be based on the number of children born to the parties, the income earned by both parents, custody arrangements, and other issues that may affect parents' financial resources and their ability to pay for child-related expenses.
 An unmarried parent can also be ordered to pay child support once paternity or parentage is legally established.
 If a parent fails to pay child support as ordered, state law generally allows for a number of penalties meant to enforce these obligations, including the suspension of driving privileges, loss of business or professional licenses, garnishment of wages or other finances such as tax refunds, or even jailing the non-paying parent.
 An experienced family law attorney can assist either parent with child support issues, even if those issues arise after a divorce has been finalized.

 Adoption

 In an adoption case, a person who is not a child's biological parent will seek to be named as the legal parent of the child.
 This will establish a permanent legal relationship that will require the adoptive parent to provide the child with care and support, and it will also ensure that the child will have certain rights, such as the ability to inherit property or receive benefits through their adoptive parent.
 However, before a child can be legally adopted, a family court will need to ensure that the adoptive parent meets all requirements, including the ability to provide for the child's needs and ensure that they can live in a safe and healthy environment.
-In these cases, a parent who plans to adopt a child can work with a family law attorney to meet all of their requirements, follow the proper legal procedures, and ensure that they will have the tools they need to provide for the child in the years to come.
+A parent who plans to adopt a child can work with a family law attorney to meet all of their requirements, follow the proper legal procedures, and ensure that they will have the tools they need to provide for the child in the years to come.

 Contact Our DuPage County Family Law Attorneys

 If you need assistance with any legal issues that affect your family, Mirabella, Kincaid, Frederick & Mirabella, LLC can advise you of your rights, help you understand the legal procedures you will need to follow, assist in resolving disputes, and provide you with representation in court when necessary.
-Please contact us at 630-665-7300 to arrange a consultation with one of your experienced attorneys.
+Please contact us at 630-665-7300 to arrange a consultation with one of our experienced attorneys.